mralix007/IoTProjectFire/README.md

-# IoTProjectFire
+# IoT Project FireDetection and Alert System for Farmland

 An IoT-based fire detection and alert system for farmland is a notable development.
 This system relies on specialized sensors to identify fires in agricultural areas.
+When a fire is detected, the system takes swift action by notifying the fire department for immediate assistance.
+It also sends alerts to farmers through mobile towers using a GSM module to ensure their safety and awareness.
+Additionally, it makes an attempt to extinguish the fire, enhancing its potential to mitigate damage.
+Such a system is a significant step in improving fire prevention and safety measures in agricultural settings, offering protection for crops, property, and potentially lives.